OpenELEC instalation

 <timeshift_path>T:\dvblink</timeshift_path>

-Beware that all files inside this temp folder will be aically deleted by DVBLink.
+Beware that all files inside this temp folder will be automatically deleted by DVBLink.

 PVR Client -> Advanced